-MAR - 3841 SERVICE MARKETING (3 credits)
+MAR - 3841 Service Marketing (3 credits)

 This course explores the marketing of services highlighting the distinctions that exist in the marketing of intangibles.
 Presents key strategies and tactics for marketing of services versus the traditional product related marketing by extending the basic marketing framework based on 4p's into a service context.
 Also, the course covers topics such as customer retention, loyalty, complaints, and service recovery and quality.
-Pre-reg.
-MAR 1011 - Principles of Marketing (3 hrs.
+Prerequisite: MAR 1011 (3 hrs.
 Lect.)

-MAR - 3860 CUSTOMER RELATIONSHIP MARKETING (3 credits)
+MAR - 3860 Customer Relationship Marketing (3 credits)

 This course builds on the principle the customer is at the center of the firm's activity, and that by delivering superior value and building long-term relationships the firms will be competitive and generate sales and profits.
 The students will learn that every successful firm develops customer relationship strategies, tools, and processes to provide outstanding value to customers.
 The course approaches building customer value and relationships from (1) marketing concepts such as satisfaction, loyalty, retention, and the strategies used to build these, (2) implementing customer relationship management from organizational perspective across all functional areas and with special emphasis on sales and marketing, and (3) introducing students to the importance of data management as a foundation of customer relationship management and marketing insight and how to measure the progress in a customer relationship program.
-Pre-req.
-MAR 1011 - Principles of Marketing (3 hrs.
+Prerequisite: MAR 1011 (3 hrs.
 Lect.)

-MAR - 4203 MARKETING CHANNELS AND LOGISTICS (3 credits)
+MAR - 4203 Marketing Channels and Logistics (3 credits)

 This course studies the nature of the distribution channels in marketing of goods and services.
 It includes a description and analysis of the physical distribution system with emphasis on channel design, strategies, and flows among channel members.
 It will deal with issues related to logistics and channel management such as inventory management, supply chain, design/coordination, revenue management, and sourcing upon institutions, functions, and their integration into channel systems including wholesaling and retailing.
-Pre-req.
-MAR 1011 - Principles of Marketing (3 hrs.
+Prerequisite: MAR 1011 (3 hrs.
 Lect.)

-MAR - 4231 RETAIL MARKETING (3 credits)
+MAR - 4231 Retail Marketing (3 credits)

 This course explores the domain of retailing: marketing to the final customer in the context of marketing system.
-Attention is concentrated in fundamentals for successful retail store management by emphasizing on basic marketing principles and procedures, including merchandising, marketing promotions, markup/mark-down, pricing, stock-turn, sales and planning, location, buying, merchandise control, policies, services, profits, training and supervision of retail sales force, and administrative problems are included for discussion.
-Pre-req.
-MAR 1011 - Principles of Marketing (3 hrs.
+Attention is concentrated in fundamentals for successful retail store management by emphasizing on basic marketing principles and procedures, including merchandising, marketing promotions, mark-up/mark-down, pricing, stock-turn, sales and planning, location, buying, merchandise control, policies, services, profits, training and supervision of retail sales force, and administrative problems are included for discussion.
+Prerequisite: MAR 1011 (3 hrs.
 Lect.)

-MAR - 4330 BRAND MARKETING (3 credits)
+MAR - 4330 Brand Marketing (3 credits)

 This course focuses on identifying the ingredients for building an inspired brand departing from traditional perspectives of brand.
 The course will provide students with an appreciation of the role of branding and (taking a consumer-centric approach) will augment student's ability to think creatively and critically about the strategies and tactics involved in building, leveraging, defending, and sustaining inspired brands for gaining a competitive position in the market.
-Pre-req.
-MAR 1011 - Principles of Marketing (3 hrs.
+Prerequisite: MAR 1011 (3 hrs.
 Lect.)

-MAR - 4403 SALES MANAGEMENT (3 credits)
+MAR - 4403 Sales Management (3 credits)

 The goal of this class is to introduce students to sales management in business-to-business settings.
 Special emphasis is placed on broadly applicable principles and effective personal communication skills required of the sales manager in the modern market-oriented company.
 Topics include the role of personal selling as part of the marketing strategy, sales force organization and deployment, recruiting and selection of salespeople, sales training, motivating and rewarding salespeople, and evaluation of performance.

-Pre-req.
-MAR 1011 - Principles of Marketing (3 hrs.
+Prerequisite: MAR 1011 (3 hrs.
 Lect.)

-MAR - 4641 MARKETING ANALYTICS (3 credits)
+MAR - 4641 Marketing Analytics (3 credits)